difer19/Connect-4-mCRL2-Model/README.md

-# Especificaciones mCRL2 del Connect 4 y Minimax Paralelo
+# mCRL2 Specifications for Connect 4 and Parallel Minimax

-Este repositorio contiene las especificaciones formales utilizando mCRL2 para el juego Connect 4 y una versión paralela del algoritmo Minimax, junto con las propiedades que han sido verificadas formalmente.
+This repository contains formal specifications using mCRL2 for the Connect 4 game and a parallel version of the Minimax algorithm, along with the properties that have been formally verified.

-## Descripción
+## Description

-El propósito de este repositorio es proporcionar una especificación formal y verificación de propiedades del juego Connect 4 y una implementación paralela del algoritmo Minimax usando mCRL2, un lenguaje de modelado y una herramienta para el análisis formal de sistemas concurrentes.
+The purpose of this repository is to provide a formal specification and property verification of the Connect 4 game and a parallel implementation of the Minimax algorithm using mCRL2, a modeling language and a tool for the formal analysis of concurrent systems.

-### Contenido del Repositorio
+### Repository Contents

-- **Especificaciones mCRL2**: Archivos de especificaciones para el juego Connect 4 y el algoritmo Minimax paralelo.
+- **mCRL2 Specifications**: Specification files for the Connect 4 game and the parallel Minimax algorithm.
-- **Propiedades Verificadas**: Lista de propiedades que han sido formalmente verificadas.
+- **Verified Properties**: List of properties that have been formally verified.

-## Características
+## Features

-- Especificaciones completas del juego Connect 4 y su lógica de IA.
+- Complete specifications of the Connect 4 game and its AI logic.
-- Implementación del algoritmo Minimax en su forma paralela.
+- Implementation of the Minimax algorithm in its parallel form.
-- Verificación de propiedades críticas.
+- Verification of critical properties.

-## Requisitos
+## Requirements

-Para utilizar este proyecto, es necesario tener instalado mCRL2.
-Puede ser descargado desde el [sitio oficial de mCRL2](https://www.mcrl2.org).
+To use this project, mCRL2 must be installed.
+It can be downloaded from the [official mCRL2 website](https://www.mcrl2.org).

-## Universidad de Nariño
+## University of Nariño
-## Facultad de Ingenieria
+## Faculty of Engineering